MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/threat-indicator-concepts.md

 > Want to experience Microsoft Defender for Endpoint?
 [Sign up for a free trial.](https://signup.microsoft.com/create-account/signup?products=7f379fee-c4f9-4278-b0a1-e4c8c2fcdf7e&ru=https://aka.ms/MDEp2OpenTrial?ocid=docs-wdatp-threatindicator-abovefoldlink)

-Advanced cybersecurity attacks comprise of multiple complex malicious events, attributes, and contextual information.
+Multiple complex malicious events, attributes, and contextual information comprise advanced cybersecurity attacks.
 Identifying and deciding which of these activities qualify as suspicious can be a challenging task.
 Your knowledge of known attributes and abnormal activities specific to your industry is fundamental in knowing when to call an observed behavior as suspicious.

 With Microsoft 365 Defender, you can create custom threat alerts that can help you keep track of possible attack activities in your organization.
 You can flag suspicious events to piece together clues and possibly stop an attack chain.
 These custom threat alerts will only appear in your organization and will flag events that you set it to track.